Alfred Allen Paul Curtis: Bishop of Wilmington

 In his personal life, Curtis ate small meals of vegetables and fruits with little meat.
-He wore a hairshirt and chains under his clothing and flagellated himself in his room.

-Leo XIII accepted Curtis's resignation as bishop of Wilmington due to poor health on May 23, 1896, and appointed him as titular bishop of Echinus.
-Curtis left the diocese with 25,000 Catholics, thirty priests, twenty-two churches and eighteen missions, twelve seminarians, eight religious communities, three academies, nine parochial schools, and three orphanages.
+He wore a hairshirt and chains under his clothing and flagellated himself in his room.Leo XIII accepted Curtis's resignation as bishop of Wilmington due to poor health on May 23, 1896, and appointed him as titular bishop of Echinus.
+Curtis left the diocese with 25,000 Catholics, 30 priests, 22 churches and18 missions, 12 seminarians, eight religious communities, three academies, nine parochial schools, and three orphanages.

 Auxiliary Bishop of Baltimore

-After Curtis's health improved, Leo XIII appointed him as an auxiliary bishop of the Archdiocese of Baltimore in 1897.
-He assisted Cardinal Gibbons with performing ordinations and confirmations.
+After Curtis's health improved, Leo XIII appointed him as an auxiliary bishop of Baltimore in 1897.
+He assisted Gibbons with ordinations and confirmations.

+Death

 Alfred Curtis died from cancer at St. Agnes Hospital in Baltimore on July 11, 1908, at age 77.
 At his own request, his remains were buried at Visitation Monastery in Wilmington.
 In 1993, because of the Visitation community's relocation to Massachusetts, Curtis's remains were moved to Cathedral Cemetery in Baltimore.